Last Updated on April 28, 2021

 We were able to load up our plates as often as we wanted, and the breakfast buffet included several breads, bagels, cheeses and cold cuts, yogurt and cereal, fresh fruit and unlimited coffee and tea.
 Plus – and this alone was so worth having breakfast – fresh chocolate croissants which were heavenly.For more budget-conscious travelers the hostel has a fully equipped kitchen, with spices and condiments and leftover foods from other travelers – definitely one of the cleanest and best equipped hostel kitchens I’ve ever seen.
 While the lounge was rather quiet during breakfast, it really comes to life at night when everyone gathers up here to mingle and meet new people, and the hostel makes you want to hang out up in the loft, providing comfy couches, lots of tables, and even a projector to show movies.
 I wish it would have been a bit warmer so that I could have taken advantage of the rooftop terrace – but that’ll have to wait until my next visit.This time around, I got to take advantage of one more great feature of the hostel though: its prime location.
 Located right on Laugavegur, the main street in downtown Reykjavik, lined with shops, bars and restaurants, I couldn’t have asked for a better location.
 Within a few short minutes you reach Reykjavik’s famous Hallgrimskirkja church, the Sun Voyager sculpture & viewpoint, the concert hall and souvenir shops as well as grocery stores.
 I thought that parking in such a prime location might be a problem, but given that Reykjavik is tiny (at least for a capital) with only 120,000 people, I was able to find parking right around the corner.

 And if you need anything in particular, don’t hesitate to ask at reception – I found everyone I encountered at the check-in desk to be incredibly helpful and friendly.
-Overall, the Loft Hostel was exactly the hostel experience I love: comfortable, social and friendly, with all the amenities I could possibly ask for.
+Overall, the Loft Hostel in Reykjavik was exactly the hostel experience I love: comfortable, social and friendly, with all the amenities I could possibly ask for.
 A great place to start our epic Iceland road trip from…

 - Location: Bankastræti 7a, 101 Reykjavík, Iceland